Advanced Welding School has the most diverse course offering of any school in the area.

-No, never buy text books before attending AWS first day of class.
+No, never buy text books before attending the first day of class.

-- Instructors will give each student a syllabus with AWS required textbooks and or reference books if required.
-A majority of AWS welding classes do not require textbooks.
+Instructors will give each student a syllabus with AWS’ required textbooks and or reference books if required.
+The majority of AWS’ welding classes do not require textbooks.

 - Students should bring all safety equipment starting on their first day.